ga-wdi-boston/html-css/README.md

     </body>
   </html>
 ```
-* HTML tags generally (but not always) come in matched pairs, with the format `<tag> ... </tag>`.
+* HTML tags generally come in matched pairs, with the format `<tag> ... </tag>`.
 The first tag is called the _opening tag_, while the second is called the _closing tag_.
-* There have historically been two general kinds of HTML elements: 'block' elements, which had built-in line breaks (causing them to automatically stack vertically), and 'inline' elements, which didn't.
-As of HTML5, those bright-line rules have become more nuanced, but generally, 'block' elements are ones that relate to space on the page, while 'inline' elements tend to refer to text.
-Here are some examples of each.
+* There have historically been two general kinds of HTML elements: **block** elements and **inline** elements.
+Block elements have built-in line breaks, causing them to automatically stack vertically, while inline elements don't.
+> Below are some examples of block and inline elements.
+Generally, block elements relate to space on the page, while inline elements relate to text; however, there are exceptions to that guideline.
+For instance, although `<p>` relates to text, it is actually a block element

 | Block | Inline |
 |:-----:|:------:|